Resources for Providers

 Background Check Information

 The California Health and Safety Code requires a background check of all applicants, licensees, adult residents, volunteers under certain conditions and employees of community care facilities who have contact with clients.
-If the California Department of Social Services finds that an individual has been convicted of a crime other than a minor traffic violation, the individual cannot work or be present in any community care facility unless they receive a criminal record exemption from the Community Care Licensing Division, Caregiver Background Check Bureau (CBCB).
-Simply defined, an exemption is a Department authorized written document that "exempts" the individual from the requirement of having a criminal record clearance.
-CBCB also examines arrest records to determine if there is a possible danger to clients.
+If the California Department of Social Services finds that an individual has been convicted of a crime other than a minor traffic violation, the individual cannot work or be present in any community care facility unless they receive a criminal record exemption from the Community Care Licensing Division, Care Provider Management Branch (CPMB).
+CPMB also examines arrest records to determine if there is a possible danger to clients.
+For more information visit the CPMB website.

 Information and Resources